harness/developer-hub/tutorials/platform/secrets-management.md

 Make sure the delegate is installed and it is connected.
 For more details, go to the [Google Cloud Functions](https://developer.harness.io/tutorials/cd-pipelines/serverless/gcp-cloud-func#delegate) tutorial.

-### GCP - Secret key
+### Create a GCP secret key

+To create a GCP secret key, do the following:

--  Select **New Secret**, and then select **File**.
+1. Select **New Secret**, and then select **File**.
--  Enter the secret name `gcp_kms_secret_key`.
+2. Enter the secret name `gcp_kms_secret_key`.
--  For the Select File,
+3. For the Select File,
-    - Open your GCP service account's Actions ⋮ menu, then select Manage keys.
+    1. Open your GCP service account's Actions ⋮ menu, then select **Manage keys**.
-    - Select ADD KEY > Create new key.
+    2. Select ADD KEY > Create new key.
-    - In the resulting Create private key dialog, select JSON, create the key, and download it to your computer.
+    3. In the resulting Create private key dialog, select JSON, create the key, and download it to your computer.
-    - Upload that json file.
+    4. Upload the JSON file.
--  Select **Save**.
+4. Select **Save**.

 ### Connectors